-During Alithea's presentation, she connects science with stories.
-“The stories were once the only way to make our bewildering existence coherent,” said professor Gunhan, introducing her.
-She follows the reasoning confronting myths and science, helping us to find the purpose of science when nowadays, theology is devolving into superheroes.
+During Althea’s presentation, she connects science with stories.
+“The stories were once the only way to make our bewildering existence coherent,” said Professor Gunhan, introducing her.
+She follows the reasoning confronting myths and science, helping us find the purpose of science when theology is devolving into superheroes.

-For-the-time-being, at the hotel's bathroom, she washes and rubs the rare object when suddenly the mythical character of Aladdin comes to life with baggage of three experiences previously lived with the women who owned the bottles and the ones who trapped him throughout centuries before they fullfil their three wishes.
+For the time being, at the hotel’s bathroom, she washes and rubs the rare object when suddenly the mythical character of Aladdin comes to life with baggage of three experiences previously lived with the women who owned the bottles and the ones who trapped him throughout centuries before they fulfill their three wishes.

-This non-Disney modern and eclectic version of “Aladdin” must be appreciated for what it is: a fable where the main characters’ actions and emotions should not be conditioned by their past experiences, lifestyle, or external situations over which they have no control - but their emotions they feel for each other are real in this melting pot of cultures and stories that they line in.
+This non-Disney modern and eclectic version of “Aladdin” must be appreciated for what it is: a fable where the main characters’ actions and emotions should not be conditioned by their past experiences, lifestyle, or external situations over which they have no control - but their feelings they feel for each other are genuine in this melting pot of cultures and stories that they line in.

-The genie's past is relatively unimportant.
-What matters is the here and now and the particular relevance of Alithea’s responses and decisions she makes to accomplish her mission in life helping the djinn to adapt to modern times.
+The genie’s past is relatively unimportant.
+What matters is the here and now and the relevance of Althea’s responses and decisions to accomplish her mission in life, helping the djinn to adapt to modern times.
 At the same time, it is an existential crisis that, eventually, sooner or later, all entities have to face.